 The business case for pro bono

-Beyond being “for the public good”, there are many additional benefits of pro bono, both for an organisation's legal team as well as for the individual team members taking part.
-These include, but aren’t limited to:
+Beyond being “for the public good”, there are many additional benefits of pro bono, both for an organisation's legal team and the organisation itself, as well as for the individual team members taking part.
+These include, but are not limited to:

 Improved recruitment and retention

 In an increasingly competitive recruitment market, a pro bono programme can help your legal team stand out from its competitors.
 New graduates have likely been exposed to pro bono as students, and therefore may have expectations of CSR and pro bono engagement.

 Pro bono can also increase job satisfaction and be a source of pride in the workplace.
 For many lawyers, promoting access to justice through pro bono is an intrinsic part of being a lawyer.